Teenage boy and stepdad find missing Hayden teen on hunting trip

 HAYDEN, ID – A teenage boy and his stepdad were taking one of their frequent hiking trips when they found 19-year-old Kathryn “Katie” Ogle.

-Ogle was reported missing on November 1.
-More than 60 search and rescue crews from Kootenai, Bonner, Spokane and Shoshone counties were involved.
+Ogle, who is from Hayden, was reported missing on November 1.
+More than 60 search and rescue crews from Kootenai, Bonner, Spokane and Shoshone counties were involved in the search.

+Ogle is known to have the cognitive ability of a 10 to 12-year-old, authorities said.

 STORY: Missing teen found alive in Kootenai County

-Fifteen-year-old Ryle Gordon and his stepdad, Chris Trumbich, went to their family cabin for a hunting trip near Ohio Match Rd in Hayden.
+Fifteen-year-old Ryle Gordon and his stepdad Chris Trumbich went to their family cabin for a hunting trip near Ohio Match Road in Hayden.

-Around 4:30 p.m. on Saturday, they were heading to their last trail for the day, when they found a word etched in the ground.
+They were heading to their last trail for the day at around 4:30 p.m. on Saturday when they found a word etched in the ground.

 “You could see that somebody wrote ‘Help’ in the road with a stick and mud,” Gordon said.
 “Me and my (step)dad kind of panicked.”